SharkSupply.com

 Our Conservation Policy

 Ken Moran, has supplied sharks to public aquaria as well as private aquaria and aquarists.
-Among his clients are the NC Public Aquariums, Mare Nostrum of France, and Ripley's Sea Aquarium.
+Among them are the Arecibo Lighthouse Aquarium of Puerto Rico, NC Public Aquariums, Mare Nostrum of France, and a public aquarium in Myrtle Beach, South Carolina.
 He has collected, handled and transported all kinds of marine species for live display as well as fresh water species, reptiles, and insects.
 His career collecting sharks for display began with collecting 6 foot to 10 foot large sharks for public display.
 Since that time, the increased demands of the private sector for sharks for private husbandry have lead him to help pioneer the collection and transport of small species.

 He has even lead the way in introducing new species of small coastal sharks into the aquarium industry.
-In the 1990's he pushed for the embracing of Sharpnose sharks and recently, Mini-bulls.
-In addition to the shall species, he has demonstrated his abilities with the large ones.
+In the 1990's he pushed for the embracing of Sharpnose sharks, hammerhead sharks and then Mini-bull sharks for display.
+He proved that the Bonnethead Hammerhead shark species and Scalloped hammerheads could be air shipped when it was said to be impossible.
+In addition to the small species, he has demonstrated his abilities with the large ones.
 Ken was the first collector to transport and keep a hammerhead for display in America.

 His record of standing behind the animals he collects and delivers has made a name with his customers and researchers alike.
 Ken understands the importance of quality animals and quality handling.
 He insists on our live arrival guarantee.
-In the 2007 season we had zero infections and no parasitic issues.
+In the past ten years we had zero infections and no parasitic issues.
 This is due in part to the volume of sharks available and Ken's eye for picking the best of the catch for retention.
 Ken does not handle or collect sharks with notable parasites or deformities.
 He picks the best and healthiest specimens.
-When collecting pups, he targets healthier pups with more girth.
+When collecting pups, he targets healthier pups.
 Runts and sickly looking animals are released.
 Having begun his college career as a marine biology major, he understands the basics of genetics and breeding as well as shark physiology.
 He looks for fish that have the highest probability of survival.

 Ken has no problem catching sharks in season (though weird length and size/sex requests are not recommended).
 Therefore, you do not get the only shark he could catch.
 You get a shark picked out of the total catch that looked the best of that day.
 The sharks that do not look happy in the confines of the transport tanks in the boat are released and not landed.
 Then, the shark is placed in quarantine until it adapts to the aquarium, feeds and defecates.
 If any problem or potential problem is noticed, the shark is released rather than sold.
 There are too many other sharks in the ocean to sell a shark that does not appear to be adapting well to captive life.